avian2/spectrumwars/docs/intro.rst

 Each player is given control of two transceivers (radio front-ends).
-For the purpose of the game, payload only needs to go from one transceiver (called `transmitter`) to the other one (called `receiver`).
+For the purpose of the game, payload only needs to go from one transceiver (called `source`) to the other one (called `destination`).
 The players make use of a simple interface that provides basic control over the radio.

-The separation between the receiver and transmitter poses another challenge the players must overcome.
-There is no reliable back channel to use for synchronization between the two.
+The separation between the source and the destination poses another challenge the players must overcome.
+There is no reliable back channel to use for synchronization between the two ends of the radio link.
 A rendezvous strategy is therefore required for all but the most simple algorithms.

 Players are ranked by different statistics, like average packet loss and throughput.
 Different challenges are possible within the basic SpectrumWars